f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 click the **Add** button in the Rules section.
-Here you will add two rules into the list; the first is a rule to allow HTTP.
+Here you will add two rules into the list; the first is a rule to allow HTTP

 +-------------------------+-----------------------------------------------------------+
 | **Name**                | allow_https_10_1_10_30                                    |